Asiana Treks and Tours

 Trip Extension:

 Suppose you have extra days in Nepal after the Trek.
-In that case, we can arrange a tour, overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, jungle safari, paragliding, rafting, canyoning, or other treks.
-Do not hesitate to Inform us.
+In that case, we can arrange a tour, including an overnight stay at Nagarkot Balthali or any other location around Kathmandu and Chitwan, as well as activities such as jungle safari, paragliding, rafting, canyoning, or other treks.
+Do not hesitate to inform us.
 We will create the best for you.

 Trek Difficulty: